SheepTester/video-sort-ai/README.md

 Another issue is that on TikTok, they use a custom video selector that has all videos together in one stream, most recent first.
 So I have to sort videos from most recent to earliest, which is fine I guess.

+---

+So basically, I have to use the Files app to see a stream of videos on device.
+It's decent, but also not.

+- If I want to delete a file, trashing it doesn't immediately delete it, adding another step.
+And it's slow.
+- Also oftentimes I don't want to delete a file right away, just mark it for deletion.
+Just in case I change my mind.
+- I want to categorize the videos first before uploading/deleting them.
+Less context switching.

 </details>

 ### Why Rust?